Apparently, Bill Gates Has A History Of Being Very Inappropriate With Women At Work

 So far, a spokesperson for Bill Gates has denied any relationship beyond philanthropy with Epstein and also denied his alleged behaviour as the cause of couple's divorce.

 "It is extremely disappointing that there have been so many untruths published about the cause, the circumstances, and the timeline of Bill Gates's divorce,” Arnold told The Times.
-"The rumours and speculation surrounding Gates's divorce are becoming increasingly absurd, and it's unfortunate that people who have little to no knowledge of the situation are being characterized as 'sources.'"
+"The rumors and speculation surrounding Gates's divorce are becoming increasingly absurd, and it's unfortunate that people who have little to no knowledge of the situation are being characterised as 'sources.'"

 Meanwhile, Melinda has refrained from speaking publicly about the circumstances of her divorce since tweeting their joint statement.
 In court documents filed in Seattle, Melinda's reason for divorce was that the marriage is "irretrievably broken."